Primitheus/gemnet-js/README.md

 What does this mean? </br>
 It means I can see the packets the game sends in unencrypted format and also edit the packet as it is being encrypted before it is sent to the server and therefore yield interesting results.
 However this is not a perfect packet editor, it is a hacky way of editing and depending on how it is used could be very powerful or not so much.
-I still wonder why I need your email to gift items... ;) No seriously that's not a good practise of keeping user information secure.

 What is the goal of this? </br>
 To be honest, it's mostly for education.
-Reverse Engineering is a hobby of mine and Rumble Fighter was once a very huge interest, so, why not combine the two and mess with it.
-The end game would be to create a Packet Editor or even a Private Server for newer and older versions of the game purely for education and a bit of fun without any intention of monetization.
+Reverse Engineering is a hobby of mine and Rumble Fighter was a childhood game.
+The end game would be to create a Packet Editor or even a Private Server for newer and older versions of the game purely for education.

 <strong>Gemnet.exe</strong> </br>
 This is a VERY early build of a theoretical Private Server.
 To use you have to reroute the Rumble Fighter IP back to your localhost (127.0.0.1), if you can't do this you're probably not going to benefit or understand this repo.
 It will crash upon trying to go to